The Aquatic Invasive Starry Stonewort

 - Protection, maintaining a healthy lake plant community to protect against the establishment of non-native species.

-The GLEA will be conducting a lake-wide point intersect (PI) aquatic plant survey during the summer of 2020 and 2021.
-The surveys will monitor the health of the aquatic plant community.
+The GLEA will be conducting a modified point intersect (PI) aquatic plant survey during the summer of 2021.
+The 2021 survey will be a sub PI survey focusing on access points to Geneva Lake, Trinke Lagoon and the lake area around Trinke Lagoon.
 Education of boaters to clean their boats, trailer, bilges, bait buckets, live wells and anchors as they move between lakes as well as within Geneva Lake is vital in controlling the spread of aquatic invasive species.
-The GLEA is exploring the possibility of establishing cleaning stations at the municipal launches for cleaning boats before and after boating on Geneva Lake.
-During the summer of 2020 the GLEA will staff the muncipal launch sites with individuals trained in the Clean Boat Clean Waters program to work with boaters on understanding their obligation in reducing the spread of invasive species.
+A portable boat cleaning station will be available to move between the five public launch sites.
+During the summer of 2021 the GLEA will staff the municipal launch sites with individuals trained in the Clean Boat Clean Waters program., They will work with boaters on understanding their obligation in reducing the spread of invasive species.

 It is illegal to leave a launch site with vegetation hanging on your vehicle, boat or trailer.
 You will not be allowed to launch on Geneva Lake if you do not follow the required boat cleaning before you launch.
 See the Wisconsin Department of Natural Resources web site ( https://dnr.wi.gov/topic/Invasives/boat.html)